nlaha/SkyMeshGLTF/README.md

 3. run main.py to process an entire skyrim extraction

         python main.py <in folder> <out folder> <max proceses>

-For the above, < in folder > should contain the "meshes" and "textures" folder from BSA extractor

 ![GLTF rendered in blender](https://i.imgur.com/z7VG05P.jpg)